The Centre for Digital Business is a digital services and AI company.

 This include the United Nations Public Service Award in the category “Application of ICT in government: egovernment” for the Business Entry Point (www.business.gov.au) which she led for 5 years; and the Institute of Public Administration Australia (IPAA) Prime Minister’s Award for the concept development and delivery of the BasicsCard, an innovative payments system.

 Marie is an active supporter of cardiac health and cancer research as a donor, fundraiser and active participant.
-This included running – and completing – the 2012 London Marathon, and together with a team of 10 raised more than $100,000 for the Leukaemia Foundation.
+This included shaving her head (yep, bald) for the World’s Greatest Shave, and running the 2012 London Marathon which together with a team of 10 raised more than $100,000 for the Leukaemia Foundation.

 Al (Allan) Johnson